Overview of Anxiety Disorders

 Some general medical disorders can directly cause anxiety; they include the following:

-Other causes include use of drugs; effects of corticosteroids, cocaine, amphetamines, and even caffeine can mimic anxiety disorders.
-Withdrawal from alcohol, sedatives, and some illicit drugs can also cause anxiety.
+A variety of drugs can cause anxiety.
+Corticosteroids, cocaine, amphetamines, and caffeine can directly cause anxiety symptoms, while withdrawal from alcohol, sedatives, and some illicit drugs can also cause anxiety.

 Anxiety disorders can be so distressing and disruptive that depression may result.
 Alternatively, an anxiety disorder and a depressive disorder may coexist, or depression may develop first, with symptoms and signs of an anxiety disorder occurring later.